Time Out says

-Arthouse film fans have been known to go weak at the knees at the mention of the Soho Curzon, which has some of the best programming in London – a mix of arty new releases and documentaries, often introduced by the filmmakers themselves.
-Watching a film at the Curzon always feels special, surrounded by film lovers without it being pretentious.
-The coffee is good, the bar relaxed, and if you’re watching a British film, you’ll likely be seeing the finished product a stone’s throw from where it was edited in Soho.
+Arthouse film fans have been known to go weak at the knees at the mention of the Soho Curzon; the perennially hip outpost is the coolest of Curzon's chain of luxury cinemas and has some of the best programming in London – a mix of arty new releases and documentaries, often introduced by the filmmakers themselves.
+Watching a film at the Curzon always feels special; it's beloved by film nerds without it being pretentious.
+The coffee in the buzzing café is great, the bar relaxed, and if you’re watching a British film, you’ll likely be seeing the finished product a stone’s throw from where it was edited in Soho.
 Perfect for whiling away a rainy afternoon.

 99 Shaftesbury Avenue